Assessment & Target Setting

 - Student A is benchmarked at level 2c at the start of Year 7 and shows a standard progress capacity.
 Her end of KS4 target is Entry Level Certificate level 2.

 - Student B is benchmarked at level 2c at the start of Year 7 and shows an accelerated progress capacity.
-His end of KS4 target is GCSE grade G.
+His end of KS4 target is GCSE grade 1.

 - Student C is benchmarked at level 3c at the start of Year 7 and shows a standard progress capacity.
 His end of KS4 target is Entry Level Certificate level 3.

 - Student D is benchmarked at level 3c at the start of Year 7 and shows an accelerated progress capacity.
-Her end of KS4 target is GCSE grade E.
+Her end of KS4 target is GCSE grade 2.

 Subject leaders are responsible for moderating and recording assessment data within their subject area.
 Regular curriculum meetings provide a forum for sharing, discussing and moderating assessments.

 SIMS Assessment Manager allows us to compare the performance of specific groups of students.
-We currently analyse the performance of the following groups as part of our termly evaluation:
+We currently analyse the performance of the following groups as part of our termly and end of year evaluations:

 - Students in receipt of Pupil Premium